tchen0515/MHW-CCE/README.md

 These codes can mainly be catgorized into four parts: data pre-processing, anomalies calculation, statistical analyses and figure generating.

 The process of the analysis is elaborated in Main_MHWbio.mlx.
-The data sources are indicated in the manuscript.
+The compiled data used in the analysis are provided here (MHW-in situ data.xlsx/MHW-satelliteChla.xlsx/Statistics_MHW_final.xlsx).
+The raw data sources are indicated in the manuscript.

 # Package requirement
 m_mhw1.0 and fitmethis are recommended for analysis